-V. PERFORMANCE EVALUATION
+5 PERFORMANCE EVALUATION

-Our enhanced data store clients and UDSM offer multiple benefits including improved performance via caching, encryption, compression, access to a wide variety of data stores via synchronous and asynchronous interfaces, performance monitoring, and a workload generator for easily comparing performance across different data stores.
-This section uses the UDSM to determine and compare read and write latencies that a typical client would see using several different types of data stores.
+In this section, we present a performance evaluation of our enhanced clients.
+We use the UDSM to determine and compare read and write latencies that a typical client would see using several different types of data stores.
 We show the performance gains that our enhanced data store clients can achieve with caching.
-We also quantify the overheads resulting from encryption, decryption, compression, and decompression.
+We compare the performance of asynchronous and synchronous interfaces.
+We also quantify